moonrailgun/laf-storage-deploy-action/README.md

 # laf-storage-deploy-action

-Deploy static file into laf storage.
+Deploy static file into laf storage with github action.

 Then you can deploy your static website easy with laf static server